Corrosion: Corrosion in nonmetals

 Most ceramic materials are almost entirely immune to corrosion.
 The strong chemical bonds that hold them together leave very little free chemical energy in the structure; they can be thought of as already corroded.
 When corrosion does occur, it is almost always a simple dissolution of the material or chemical reaction, rather than an electrochemical process.
-A common example of corrosion protection in ceramics is the lime added to soda-lime glass to reduce its solubility in water; though it is not nearly as soluble as pure sodium silicate, normal glass does form sub-microscopic flaws when exposed to moisture.
+A common example of corrosion protection in ceramics is the lime added to soda–lime glass to reduce its solubility in water; though it is not nearly as soluble as pure sodium silicate, normal glass does form sub-microscopic flaws when exposed to moisture.
 Due to its brittleness, such flaws cause a dramatic reduction in the strength of a glass object during its first few hours at room temperature.

 Corrosion of polymers

 Polymer degradation involves several complex and often poorly understood physiochemical processes.
 These are strikingly different from the other processes discussed here, and so the term "corrosion" is only applied to them in a loose sense of the word.
 Because of their large molecular weight, very little entropy can be gained by mixing a given mass of polymer with another substance, making them generally quite difficult to dissolve.
 While dissolution is a problem in some polymer applications, it is relatively simple to design against.

 A more common and related problem is "swelling", where small molecules infiltrate the structure, reducing strength and stiffness and causing a volume change.
 Conversely, many polymers (notably flexible vinyl) are intentionally swelled with plasticizers, which can be leached out of the structure, causing brittleness or other undesirable changes.

 The most common form of degradation, however, is a decrease in polymer chain length.
 Mechanisms which break polymer chains are familiar to biologists because of their effect on DNA: ionizing radiation (most commonly ultraviolet light), free radicals, and oxidizers such as oxygen, ozone, and chlorine.
 Ozone cracking is a well-known problem affecting natural rubber for example.
-Plastic additives can slow these process very effectively, and can be as simple as a UV-absorbing pigment (e.g. titanium dioxide or carbon black).
+Plastic additives can slow these process very effectively, and can be as simple as a UV-absorbing pigment (e.g., titanium dioxide or carbon black).
 Plastic shopping bags often do not include these additives so that they break down more easily as ultrafine particles of litter.

 Corrosion of glass

-Glass is characterized by a high degree of corrosion-resistance.
-Because of its high water-resistance it is often used as primary packaging material in the pharma industry since most medicines are preserved in a watery solution.
-Besides its water-resistance, glass is also robust when exposed to certain chemically aggressive liquids or gases.
+Glass is characterized by a high degree of corrosion resistance.
+Because of its high water resistance, it is often used as primary packaging material in the pharmaceutical industry since most medicines are preserved in a watery solution.
+Besides its water resistance, glass is also robust when exposed to certain chemically-aggressive liquids or gases.

 Glass disease is the corrosion of silicate glasses in aqueous solutions.
 It is governed by two mechanisms: diffusion-controlled leaching (ion exchange) and hydrolytic dissolution of the glass network.
-Both mechanisms strongly depend on the pH of contacting solution: the rate of ion exchange decreases with pH as 10−0.5pH whereas the rate of hydrolytic dissolution increases with pH as 100.5pH.
+Both mechanisms strongly depend on the pH of contacting solution: the rate of ion exchange decreases with pH as 10−0.5pH, whereas the rate of hydrolytic dissolution increases with pH as 100.5pH.